Resources

 I can’t access the online library resources, like the AMA Manual of Style.

-The permissions on your CNET account may need to be adjusted.
+The permissions on your CNet account may need to be adjusted.
 Please leave a message with your program manager.

 What is a professional development non-credit certificate?

 UCPE non-credit certificates are focused on offering professional development and educational opportunities for students on a variety of topics, including Conscious Leadership, Editing, Medical Writing and Editing, Regulatory Writing, Clinical Trials Management, and Strategy Essentials of Project Management.
 Our certificates are rigorous in nature and provide students with the opportunity to dive deeply into an area of interest and to broaden a skill set.
-Students who enroll in non-credit certificate programs enjoy similar benefits of being connected to the University—camaraderie with fellow classmates, engaging with instructors who are industry experts, and being part of the alumni community.
+Students who enroll in non-credit certificate programs enjoy benefits of being connected to the University—camaraderie with fellow classmates, engaging with instructors who are industry experts, and being part of the alumni community.
 A non-credit certificate is a sequence or group of courses focusing on an area of specialized knowledge.
 The goal of a certificate program is to contribute to a student’s ability to meet standards of competence within a given field.
 Non-credit certificates are not degree programs.
 Students do not earn credit toward a graduate degree.

 What is the difference between a professional development non-credit certificate and a for-credit certificate?

 While non-credit certificates offer the opportunity to study a specific subject without applying to a degree program, students do not earn credit for these programs.
 Although non-credit students may earn grades in the courses they take, courses are non-credit and cannot be transferred to a credit-bearing or degree program.
-Additionally, the enrollment process for non-credit certificates is often less onerous than for-credit programs.
-Enrollment requirements for non-credit certificates include a resume, and a personal statement.
+Additionally, the enrollment process for non-credit certificates is often less rigorous than for-credit programs.
+Enrollment requirements for non-credit certificates include a resume and a personal statement.
 Although students need a minimum of a bachelor's degree to enroll in a certificate, demonstrated professional experience is considered for enrollment if the minimum degree requirement has not been met.

 By completing a professional development non-credit certificate, can I earn credit toward a graduate degree?